OpSim¶

 2018-09-12 18:31:37,199 - INFO - kernel.Simulator - Simulation Session Id = 2000

-• You can also see the path to the configuration that was used for the simulation Using default configuration path: /home/opsim/repos/scheduler_config/config_run/.
-We will come back to this in the next section.
+Using default configuration path: /home/opsim/repos/scheduler_config/config_run/.
+We will come back to this in the next section. - Now the proposal based run

 (lsst-scipipe-fcd27eb) [opsim@9d54f5d124e1 run_local]$ head -n5 opsim-docker_2001.log